Skip to main content

 • All of:

-• The activity Discussion Forum Activity 1: Addressing Substance Use Disorders in Public Health (420 minutes) is marked complete
+• The activity Module 1: Introduction to Substance Use Disorder in Public Health is marked complete

-• The activity Discussion Forum Activity 2: Epidemiology of Substance Use Disorders in the student’s country of practice (420 minutes) is marked complete
+• The activity Module 2: Identifying Substance Use Disorders is marked complete

 • The activity Reflective Peer Activity 2: Ethical Principles and Human rights in Marginalized and Vulnerable Populations.
 (1200 minutes) is marked complete